-Campus activism stifled due to venue booking delays - Honi Soit
+Campus activism stifled by venue booking delays - Honi Soit

-Campus activism stifled due to venue booking delays
+Campus activism stifled by venue booking delays

 University Venues often takes weeks to respond to requests.